-Every business owner eventually transitions out of a management role.
-Whether you want to retire, start a new venture, or just accept a reduced role, early planning and a sound strategy are the critical elements to a successful transition.
+As a small business owner, you’ve likely thought about the time when you’re ready to hand over the reins to someone else and explore other opportunities.
+Whether you want to retire, start a new venture, or just accept a reduced role in your company, early planning and a sound strategy are the critical elements to a successful management transition.

 Identify and Prepare Your Successor

 Part of a good succession plan includes identifying and preparing a suitable successor.
 Ideally, your successor has the temperament, values, and leadership skills to build on your work.
 In many cases, your successor to a small business is a family member or trusted employee.

 When you opt to sell the business, your “successor” is an outside buyer, and it’s beneficial to prepare the buyer for the transition.
 Careful planning here can help prevent hiccups during the ownership transition and may help you protect key employees who might otherwise resign during the transition.
 If you structure the deal with earn-out provisions, you want to do everything you can to protect future revenue streams.
 If you plan on putting your business assets up for sale to possible buyers, you need to know how to scrutinize a term sheet (sometimes called a Letter of Intent).

 Prepare Your Team, Vendors, and Customers